matinnuhamunada/hpc101/docs/source/tutorial/session4/numba_intro.rst

 Numba was developed to address the inefficiencies in NumPy use cases.
 NumPy uses multi-dimensional arrays (ndarrays) for data storage, and operations on these arrays are implemented in C for efficiency.

+.. admonition:: Explanation
+   :class: attention

+    NumPy (Numerical Python) is a powerful Python library used for scientific computing.
+It provides:
+    #.
+A high-performance multidimensional array object (ndarray).
+    #.
+Tools for integrating C/C++ and Fortran code.
+    #.
+Functions for linear algebra, Fourier transforms, and random number generation.
+    #.
+NumPy is widely used in data science, machine learning, and numerical computing.

+    NumPy's performance is limited by the Python interpreter's overhead, which can slow down computations, especially for large datasets or complex numerical operations.

 Before Numba, custom efficient computations required writing Python C extensions.
 Numba is a Just-in-Time (JIT) compiler for CPython that allows users to annotate compute-intensive Python functions for compilation without needing to rewrite the code in C.

 .. image:: ./figs/performance.png